 Since I used white, I needed to use a white pen.
 The easiest to use is the Recollections Opaque Marker for Michael’s as it fits perfectly into the Cricut clamp A holder.
 Unfortunately, the lines it draws are quite thick.
-A much better choice is the Sharpie Extra Fine Point Oil Based Paint marker.
+A much better choice is the Sakura Gelly Roll Pens.
 It requires an adapter for your Cricut Pen holder.
-Another set of oil-based pens that work really well are the Sakura Permapaque Metallic Fine Point.
-While they don’t have as small of a nib as the Sharpie Oil-Based pens, they still draw a fairly thin line.
-They fit into the same Sharpie Oil Based Pen Adapter.

 Hide any windows you don’t want to cut now (like the front windows you already Print & Cut, and click “Make it” to draw and/or cut the rest.
 This will include cutting a thin strip of red vellum.

-Use the 1/8″ double sided adhesive tape to attach the vellum window pieces to the inside of the building pieces.
+Use glue or 1/8″ double sided adhesive tape to attach the vellum window pieces to the inside of the building pieces.
 Again, this is much easier while the walls are flat.
-You could use glue to attach the velum instead, but if you use too much it can bleed into your window space and ruin the look.
-The only exception is if you want to sandwich your vellum between the two front door pieces, for which you will need to use glue.
-Just don’t overdo it!
-You can tape the vellum on the inside of the door instead if you prefer.
-Lastly, you will use a bit of double sided adhesive tape on each side to attach the thin strip of red vellum at the top of the front windows so it sits behind your other vellum.
+If you use glue don’t use too much it as it can bleed into your window space and ruin the look.
+You may want to sandwich your vellum between the two front door pieces, or you can tape the vellum on the inside of the door instead if you prefer.
+Lastly, you will use glue or a bit of double sided adhesive tape on each side to attach the thin strip of red vellum at the top of the front windows so it sits behind your other vellum.

 Sign and date the inside of your work now.
 When I use a bottom insert, I sign the insert.
 Fold along the score lines.